E007 How To Get Hired as a Consultant in Pharma as a PhD? How To Side-Hustle? On the Origins of BNFL

 Natalia Vtyurina’s Twitter profile: https://twitter.com/NVtyurina/

-Please contact Natalia Vtyurina if you need some advice with respect to: (1) How to do Networking & Communication effectively, (2) How to use self awareness as a tool for career success, (3) How to sell yourself on a job market & transition from academia to industry.
+Please contact Natalia Vtyurina if you need some advice concerning: (1) How to do Networking & Communication effectively, (2) How to use self-awareness as a tool for career success, (3) How to sell yourself on the job market & transition from academia to industry.

 The episode was recorded on June 21st, 2020.
-This material represents the speaker’s personal views and not the views of their employer(s).
+This material represents the speaker’s personal views and not the opinions of their employer(s).

 Natalia 00:09 Welcome to our distinguished guest, Natalia Vtyurina who has had an amazing career so far.
 She’s a PhD in biophysics.
 She received her PhD from the biomedical science department at the University of Technology.
 Today, she manages three different activities.
 She is an associate consultant in the pro pharma group and as well as the head of the CRS, and balance local chapter.
 She’s also an entrepreneur with her own business.
 She’s an expert in stretching, which is an extremely interesting combination.
 I’m very curious about your secrets, and about how to develop a career and develop yourself.
 Thank you so much for accepting our invitation.
 Thank you so much for coming today.